alexissmirnov/cnt/README.md

 Cnt is a counter server.
 Backed by [Redis](http://redis.io).

-This code is primarely intended to be a playground to learn and explore some of the concepts ni distributed systems I'm interested in.
+This code is primarely intended to be a playground to learn and explore some of the concepts and technologies I'm interested in.

 API
 ---